Pros

 Some notifications can be very slow

-You may have numerous options for notifications (such as devices being silenced, tested, and going offline), but unfortunately, they're not necessarily all that quick.
+You may have numerous notification options (such as devices being silenced, tested, or going offline), but unfortunately, they're not necessarily quick.
 In fact, at times, they're downright slow.

 I tested the offline notifications by unplugging the base station, and it took over two hours for a notification to arrive.
 An alarm going offline isn't necessarily a massive safety issue, but it should still alert you promptly.
 Thankfully, it didn't always take this long.
 When I plugged the base station back in, I got a notification quickly.
 However, the timing of non-critical notifications was inconsistent at best.